 Cherry Creek Trail

-Now Cherry Creek Trail might may a hipster yawn at first.
+Now Cherry Creek Trail might be a hipster yawn at first.
 However once you get passed the soccer moms running with strollers and tourists who are a step away from getting run over by your road bike, this trail is a Denver gem.
 Take this 42-mile paved trail through downtown Denver to access different parts of the city without having to deal with Denver's dreaded traffic.
 The natural areas along the trail make for a great Instagram picture too.
 I mean if it's not on Instagram, did you even bike it?

 Denver Beer Co.